- About Homelessness

 Like many communities, Memphis faces threats to its resources as sequestration has resulted in cuts to nearly every homeless program in the community.
 Planned projects that relied on Housing Choice Vouchers have been put on hold, and funding for supportive services has been cut by about a third.

 Despite these challenges, there is reason to be optimistic about the future of homeless assistance in the Memphis-Shelby County community.
 Memphis was recently selected as one of five pilot sites to test supportive housing for child welfare-involved families.
-Catholic Charities of Memphis also received funding to implement a Supportive Housing for Veteran Families (SSVF) program to provide rapid re-housing services to approximately 160 families and individuals throughout Shelby County.
+Catholic Charities of Memphis and Memphis Area Legal Services also received funding to implement a Supportive Housing for Veteran Families (SSVF) program to provide rapid re-housing services to approximately 160 families and individuals throughout Shelby County.
 Memphis’ homeless assistance system continues to forge relationships with other systems, such as VA, the Workforce Investment Network, and Department of Children’s Services, and foster collaboration among publicly and privately funded homeless providers throughout the community.